marrtynkovallchuk/ecommerce-product-analytics/README.md

 ## Project Overview

-This project demonstrates real-world product analytics workflows by combining **SQL-based data analysis** with **interactive Power BI dashboards**.
+This project explores product analytics for an e-commerce dataset using SQL and Power BI.

 Main objectives: